astrohart/xyLOGIX.Api.Data.Providers/xyLOGIX.Api.Data.Providers.Interfaces/README.md

 ##### Remarks

-Not all REST APIs expose a means of deleting items from their datasets.
+Not all REST APIs expose a means of deleting items from their dataset.
 In this case, implementations of this method must throw [NotSupportedException](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.NotSupportedException 'System.NotSupportedException')